-This last section of the poem brings the reader into the present tense, this is her current emotional state.
+This last section of ‘What My Lips Have Kissed, and Where, and Why’ brings the reader into the present tense, this is her current emotional state.
 The speaker continues with the metaphor comparing herself to a tree in winter by describing how she once knew summer.
 Summer standing for the feelings of companionship and presumably happiness and a state of fulfillment.
 These last lines are deeply sad as a conclusion to this piece as they do not hint at any change of circumstance for the speaker, no hope that she will experience summer once more.
 It no longer, “sings,” in her.

 About Edna St. Vincent Millay

 Edna St. Vincent Millay was born in Rockland, Maine in 1892.
 She was raised, along with her two sisters, by a single mother, from whom she learned self-sufficiency and gained an appreciation for art.
 She became involved in writing poetry at a young age and was awarded a scholarship to Vassar College where she became involved in theatre.
 While there she continued to write and had a number of relationships with several women.
 She published her first book in the year of her graduation, Renascence and Other Poems.
 In 1923, Millay married Eugen Boissevain who gave up his own career to manage Millay’s literary one.